-- The applicant should be a woman or man dedicated to serving people at the grassroots level in rural areas.
-The applicant must have at least 3 years of experience as a leader in her/his rural community. - In our selection of participants, preference is placed on field staff who are working directly with the people.
+- The SB candidate (applicant) should be a woman or man dedicated to serving people at the grassroots level in rural areas.
+The candidate must have at least 3 years of experience as a leader in her/his rural community. - In our selection of participants, preference is placed on field staff who are working directly with the people.
 Those working primarily in administration or in the directorship will not be considered.
 ARI places high priority on the training of women, that they may participate more fully and equally in all aspects of society.
-We welcome people of all faiths, as well as those without any religion. - ARI accepts overseas applicants between the ages of 25 and 45.
-The applicant must be prepared to live a simple and demanding life.
+We welcome people of all faiths, as well as those without any religion. - ARI accepts overseas candidates between the ages of 25 and 45.
+The candidate must be prepared to live a simple and demanding life.
 Daily manual labor on the farm and campus is required of all community members.
-The applicant must be physically and mentally fit. - English is used for all program activities and also in daily life.
-The applicant should have sufficient ability to communicate in English.
+The candidate must be physically and mentally fit. - English is used for all program activities and also in daily life.
+The candidate should have sufficient ability to communicate in English.

-Flow of Application Process: Submission of Sending Body Application by June 30th.
-ARI Admissions checks your application, if all requirements are fulfilled, we provide you with an Individual application.
-Submission of Individual Application by July 31st.
+Flow of Application Process: → What you need to do What ARI will do ← → Submit Sending Body Ap oplication by June 30th.
+ARI Admissions checks your ap plication, if all requirements are fulfilled, we p rovide you with an Individual application. → Submit Individual Application by July 31st.
 ARI Screening Team checks your application and follows up with any questions in August.
-Skype interview may be conducted between August and September.
-Answer follow up questions, Applicant and SB representative appear for online Skype interview.
-ARI conducts further screening and informs you of results in October
+Skype interview may be conducted between August and September. → Answer follow up questions, candidate and SB representative appear for online Skype interview.
+ARI conducts further screer ning and informs you of results in October